jvde-github/AIS-catcher/README.md

 ### Long Range AIS messages

-AIS-catcher can be instructed to listen at frequency 156.8 Mhz to receive Channel 3/C and 4/D (vs A and B around 162 MHz) with the switch ```-o CD```.
-This follows ideas from a post on the [Shipplotter forum](https://groups.io/g/shipplotter/topic/ais_type_27_long_range/92150532?p=,,,20,0,0,0::recentpostdate/sticky,,,20,2,0,92150532,previd%3D1657138240979957244,nextid%3D1644163712453715490&previd=1657138240979957244&nextid=1644163712453715490) and at request of a user.
-The conventional decoder is available with the switch ```-o AB``` which is also the default if nothing is specified.
+AIS-catcher can be instructed to listen at frequency 156.8 Mhz to receive Channel 3/C and 4/D (vs A and B around 162 MHz) with the switch ```-c CD```.
+This follows ideas from a post on the [Shipplotter forum](https://groups.io/g/shipplotter/topic/ais_type_27_long_range/92150532?p=,,,20,0,0,0::recentpostdate/sticky,,,20,2,0,92150532,previd%3D1657138240979957244,nextid%3D1644163712453715490&previd=1657138240979957244&nextid=1644163712453715490) and at the request of a user.
+The conventional decoder is available with the switch ```-c AB``` which is also the default if nothing is specified.
 Note that ``gpsdecode`` cannot handle channel designations C and D in NMEA lines.
-You can provide an optional argument to use channel A and B in the NMEA line with the command ```-o CD AB```.
+You can provide an optional argument to use channel A and B in the NMEA line with the command ```-c CD AB```.

 ### Connecting to GNU Radio via ZMQ